Bigg Boss 11’s Hina Khan Says People Shouldn’t Expect Her To Behave Like ‘Akshara’!

 Hina’s New Music Video

-Let us tell you that Hina will be starring in a new music video with famous Punjabi singer, Sonu Thakur.
-The singer is known for his hit songs like Dhol Speaker.
+Let us tell you that Hina will be next starring in a new music video with famous Punjabi singer, Sonu Thakur.
+The singer is known for his song, Dhol Speaker.

 Hina In Punjabi Music Video